Aeroluna/LunaCoopMod/README.md

   - Warp in Destroyer charges max reduced by 50%.

 Typically when using the Death Fleet or playing P3, you would end up with a lot of visual clutter of bouncing beams that end up doing 0.5 damage to a Zergling that has +1 armor.
 Reducing the amount of active Destroyers but making them more impactful should better match the visual intensity of their bouncing attack.

+- Buffed Alarak's Soul Absorption passive to additionally proc when friendly units die.

+Friendly units shouldn't be dying anyways, so why not get some value when it happens?

 - Buffed Havoc's Force Field ability to no longer be shattered by massive units.
 - Buffed Havoc's Force Field ability to start with 3 charges.